clairegregg/clairegregg.github.io/aboutme.md

 ---
 layout: page
 title: About me
+intro: "Hi, I'm Claire!👋 I just graduated from my integrated Master's and Bachelor's degree in Computer Science from Trinity College Dublin.
+I have a particular interest in technical infrastructure, and how systems work.
+I love well written and well-structured code."
 ---

-Hi, I'm Claire!👋 I just graduated from my integrated Master's and Bachelor's degree in Computer Science from Trinity College Dublin.
-I have a particular interest in technical infrastructure, and how systems work.
-I love well written and well-structured code.

-___
 ___

 ## Education